Province 5 of the Episcopal Church

 Province 5 (V), also called the Province of the Midwest, is one of nine ecclesiastical provinces making up the Episcopal Church in the United States of America.
 It comprises eleven dioceses across the six midwestern states of Illinois, Indiana, Michigan, Missouri, Ohio, and Wisconsin.
-Jane Cisluycis of the Diocese of Northern Michigan serves as President and the Rt.
-Rev. Matthew Gunter of the Diocese of Wisconsin serves as Vice President.
+Mr. Rick Stanitis of the Diocese of Northern Michigan serves as President and the Right Rev. Dr. Bonnie A. Perry of the Diocese of Michigan serves as Vice President.